Cray-HPE/docs-sat/docs/install.md

     Succeeded!
     ```

 1. Other `sat` commands are now authenticated to make requests to the API gateway.
-E.g.:
+For example:

     ```screen
     ncn-m001# sat status